-Today people have completely got dependent on their mobile phone and MP3 players.
-Not only for their music needs but all types of listening needs.
-Thus making earphones and headphones a basic necessity these days.
+Today, people have completely got dependent on their mobile phones and MP3 players.
+Not only for their music needs but all types of listening.
+Thus, making earphones and headphones a basic necessity these days.
 People find it hard to live without it.
 But, listening to loud music through earphones and headphones is one of the biggest dangers to your hearing.

 This article lays down the theory if headphones and earphones can cause noise-induced hearing loss.
 But if you suspect you have hearing loss, we have something for you, that too completely free.

 There are several situations where people have started using a pair of tiny speakers inside or over their ears such as:

 When you’re traveling, you feel incomplete without listening to music or watching a video.

 While exercising, morning walks, jogging, cycling, hard workouts in the gym do not start without putting the music ON.

 Students find it hard to concentrate without listening to rock music while studying in the college or at home.